-Kindergarten is a big change kids will face.
-Learn 12 ways to prepare your child for kindergarten that will help her adjust to a new school.
+Kindergarten is a big change young children face.
+Learn how to prepare your child for kindergarten to help them adjust to a new school.

-Even if your child had been going to preschool, transitioning to kindergarten can still feel nerve-wrecking.
+Even if your child had been going to preschool, transitioning to kindergarten can still feel nerve-wracking.

-She’ll meet new friends and teachers she’d never seen before.
-The school will have a different schedule than what she’d been used to.
+He’ll meet new friends and teachers he’d never seen before.
+The school might have a different schedule than what he’d been used to.
 And the campus itself—already so big compared to preschool—can feel intimidating.

 No wonder preparing for kindergarten can feel daunting—for both parent and child.

 Despite the years my kids had spent in preschool, kindergarten felt like a whole new world.
 They’d attend morning assembly with 500+ other students—all of them older.
 They might hear school bells announcing recess and lunch.
 I worried how they’d fare on the playground, with many more kids to contend with.

 Thankfully, you can do plenty at home to prepare your child for kindergarten.

 You can change your daily habits to mimic what to expect and show him that kindergarten can be an exciting and seamless adjustment.
 Take a look at what you can do right at home, whether he’s been in preschool or not:

 1. Give your child chores

 Your child’s kindergarten teacher might assign simple tasks to the students, like putting mats away or turning on the lights.
 Start your child on general chores around the house, from picking up toys and putting clothes in the hamper.